shoftee/OpenStory/Core/OpenStory/readme.md

 ## `Networking`

 `OpenStory.Networking` contains network handling logic for the socket accept process, and packet sending and receiving.
 It is written using the asynchronous execution pattern (`BeginReceive`, `EndReceive`, `BeginSend`, `EndSend`, etc.), it is however *not* multi-threaded.

-## `Synchronization`

-`OpenStory.Synchronization` contains logic related to scheduling the execution of... stuff.